 - The official must submit an email or phone call to the league chair of the rules and officiating committee which shall consist of the following item

 - An explanation of the conduct which caused the ejection or disqualification.

-> The President will contact the Conference Director with the above information.
+The chair will have to provide the Conference Director with the above information.
 The Conference Director will then take the necessary steps as (outlined in the rules and bylaws) to enforce the ruling.

-> Article 7 Section 6: Fighting
+Article 7 Section 6: Fighting

 Definition: Any punching, head slapping, intentional kicking and other similar actions or infractions towards another person will result in the following: